 It is not a luxury to build affordable public housing to high standards of construction, said Sachu Constantine, director of policy at the Center for Sustainable Energy.
-For example, the first public housing units built in the U.S included kitchens, even though many other homes did not have them.
+For example, the first public housing units built in the United States included kitchens, even though many other homes did not have them.
 Affordable housing was built to the latest standards of the time.

 “We should be doing the same today,” Constantine said.
 “We should be making sure these homes are grid assets.
 That would be a repeat of history.”

 Including clean energy would align affordable housing with the emerging standards for climate-resilient construction.

 “Resilient affordable housing helps residents shelter in place during storms,” said Seth Mullendore, project manager at Clean Energy Group.
 Installing solar and storage can help keep food and medications cool, maintain access to water, and make it possible to survive power outages.